-Each agency will use their own codes and forms for payment and documentation to log government and contract aircraft flight times.
+Each agency will use their own codes and forms for payment and documentation to log flight times for government and contract aircraft.

-m.
+n.
 REIMBURSABLE AVIATION COSTS

 The following costs will be compiled and apportioned.
 Eligible costs will be included in agencies' Suppression and Non-Specific Support billing.